puranrana080/web-playground/README.md

    🟢 reducer: A function (state, action) => newState
    🟢 initialState: The starting state
    🟢 dispatch: A function to send actions to the reducer

+7. **Using Multerfor file upload**
+   Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.